Alex-II/Alex-II.github.io/FirstImpressionsInGoLang_ErrorHandling.md

 #### Why Not Exceptions?
 I was at first intrigued as to why Golang decided not to make use of Exceptions, so I tried to find some explanations.
 I couldn't find much but here it is.

-The [Golang FAQ](https://golang.org/doc/faq#exceptions) and  [keynote adaptation from 2012](https://talks.golang.org/2012/splash.article#TOC_16.) touch on the exceptions.
+The [Golang FAQ](https://golang.org/doc/faq#exceptions) and  [keynote adaptation from 2012](https://talks.golang.org/2012/splash.article#TOC_16.) touch on exceptions.

 Essentially, and without much explanation as far as I can read, they view Exceptions as encouraging errors to be ignored or handled too late, which I've seen happen anyway in Go.
 They also view exceptions as creating convoluted program flow, which I so far think is more a consequence of poor program design in general, not of Exceptions.

 So far, I haven't felt that handling errors using Go's mechanism has created less convoluted flows.